simon-hans/CEDARS/docs/CEDARS_admin_manual.md

 #### Pre-Search

 Once NLP annotations are complete and the search query has been defined, if an end user logs into CEDARS the system will automatically start parsing the annotations for matches.
-However, depending on the frequency (density) of hits, it can takes several seconds to find a sentence to present the end user with.
+However, depending on the frequency (density) of hits, it can take several seconds to find a sentence to present the end user with.
 This can impact user experience, especially in multi-user settings.
 Because of this aspect, ideally records should be pre-searched:

 ```r
 uri_fun <- mongo_uri_standard